 Warehouse efficiency is at the core of business being successful.
 After all, this is where deliveries, storage, and processing often take place.
-That said, accidents to personnel and damage to products and/or equipment, are a costly aspect of warehouse work, but it doesn’t have to be.
+That said, accidents to personnel and damage to products and/or equipment are a costly aspect of warehouse work, but it doesn’t have to be.
 While you can never prevent all incidents, there are ways to help mitigate them with proper training or conversations about the topic that is relevant no matter your field – safety.

-With tens of thousands of forklift-related injuries reported each year with millions in immediate costs incurred, ensuring your employees understand and abide by forklift safety guidelines is crucial to your warehouse running smoothly and limiting its risk to people and products.
+With nearly 100,000 forklift-related injuries reported each year to the tune of $135 million in immediate costs incurred, making sure your employees understand and abide by forklift safety guidelines is crucial to your warehouse running smoothly and limiting its risk to people and products.
 These Hazard Recognition and Communication solutions help make that possible.
-Additionally, the Safe-T-Signal® Warning system is a four-way warehouse traffic sensor that provides a great solution for helping to ensure both pedestrians and vehicle operators avoid bumping into each other in the warehouse.
+Additionally, our Safe-T-Signal, a four-way warehouse traffic sensor, provides a great solution for helping to ensure both pedestrians and vehicle operators avoid bumping into each other in the warehouse.

-Proper inspection, guarding and training can reduce a workers' risk of falling products, being injuring, caught in pinch points, or improper worker lifting or overexertion.
+Proper inspection, guarding and training can reduce the risk of workers being injured by falling products, being caught in pinch points, or improper worker lifting or overexertion.

-Rite-Hite is best equipped to provide solutions for the topics above, but plenty of other areas deserve consideration when addressing safety in your warehouse.
+We are best equipped to provide solutions for the topics above, but there are plenty of other areas that deserve consideration when addressing safety in your warehouse.
 For additional information or guidance on the those topics, please refer to the list below and visit the OSHA Pocket Guide for Warehouse Worker Safety.